 - Beyond that, experience with Vietnamese food is a plus.

 The above qualifications may surprise many, but the real question is: what good is an experienced pho cook who is unprofessional, has bad manners and does not work within your guidelines and company policies to meet your quality expectation?
 With such individual on your staff, you can really lose money in your business before you even realize it.
 Likewise, if you are not experienced in running your restaurant, then hiring a good cook alone won’t help you.

 The bottom line: know yourself and your business first, and know what you want your business to be, then you have the knowledge you need to find a great pho cook who will help your pho restaurant succeed.

-Just to be clear, I'm not a headhunter who matches employment candidates to restaurants.
-What I do is I will teach restaurant owners how to find solid local candidates and train them become your top notch employees, pho cook or any position.
-This is the best way to control your operation, minimize cost, and maximize profits.
+I receive a lot of inquiries from both aspiring new owners and current operators to help find a "pho chef" for their restaurants.
+Unfortunately I can't help and don't recommend doing it this way except in very rare cases.
+I'm neither a headhunter nor a placement service who matches employment candidates to restaurants.
+I do not find employees for pho restaurants.
+What I do is coach restaurant owners on how to find trusty and dependable local candidates and train them to become a solid staff members for both FOH and BOH, pho cook included.
+This is the best way to control your operation, maintain quality, minimize cost, and maximize profits.
 For a function as critical as making pho, you don't want to leave it to just someone walking in the door and say he/she can do it.

 If you need help in hiring and training for any staff position in your pho restaurant, book a free 1/2 hour consultation so we can discuss the detail and get you started.